Coron, Palawan: Precolonial and Spanish era

-The Calamian Islands were originally inhabited mainly by Tagbanuas and the Calamianen beginning their settlement in the 11th century.
-Oral history tells that the Datu Macanas ruled the entire Busuanga Island where present-day Coron town lies.
+The Calamian Islands were originally inhabited mainly by the Cuyunon tribe and nominally by the Tagbanuas and the Calamianen.
+Cuyunon oral history tells that the Datu Macanas ruled the entire Busuanga Island where present-day Coron town lies.
 Early on Spanish exploration of the islands, Fray de la Concepcion took note of the friendliness of the people of Busuanga Island and the ferocity of the Tagbanua tribe living in Coron Island.

 Early on the history of the Calamianes, Coron was directly ruled by the Spanish in Mindoro while the island of Cuyo by the Spanish authorities in Panay.
 In this area of the Calamianes, the first permanent Spanish settlement was Culion, with Coron as its visita.
 A fort and church were built in Libis (San Pedro), Culion around 1670 by the Spaniards as part of the defenses against the Muslim raids.
+It received almost 100 Mexican soldier-colonists in the 1670s.

 Between 1730-1735, Spanish missionaries built another cotta at Culion to defend from Moro incursions.
 The Spaniards eventually left for Panay with the exception of priests who stayed at Camianan.

-Coron became a settlement for migrants to the Calamianes.
+Coron (Banuang Daan) became a settlement for migrants to the Calamianes.
 Don Nicolas Manlavi, a Cuyonon served several years in Spanish Galleons, and an Ilonggo from Jaro, Ilo-ilo named Claudio Sandoval later wed Nicolas' only daughter Evarista.
 The Sandoval clan of the Calamianes came from this union.

-It was Don Nicolas Manlavi who established the first settlement in Coron in 1749 which was initially at Banuang Lague (old town) in present-day Banuang Daan in Coron Island.
-Due to Moro depredations, many people moved to Tagum and Makinit, living in these areas temporarily.
-In 1800, a new town site was created and people began resettling into this place.
-To defend from the Moro attacks, they built the Coron Fortress and the Ili Fort in San Miguel at Linacapan.
+The first settlement in Coron was established in 1749 by Don Nicolas Manlavi at Banuang Lague (the old town), now part of present-day Banuang Daan on Coron Island.
+Due to frequent Moro raids, many residents temporarily relocated to Tagum and Makinit.
+By 1800, a new town site had been established, prompting the gradual return and resettlement of the population.
+To protect the community from further attacks, defensive structures such as the Coron Fortress and the Ili Fort in San Miguel, Linacapan, were constructed.

+In 1818, there were 2 settler Spanish families in Calamanianes.
+1 Spanish family were Spaniards from Spain and the other Spanish family were Spaniards born in the Philippines.
+Later on, another Spanish siblings of Mexican origin from Jaro, Iloilo arrived, Doña Margarita Custodio and his brother Don Martin Custodio.
+From the former hailed the Custodio-Abe, Rios, and Hachero Families and from Don Martin the present day Echague Families.
+Enumerable gobernadorcillos and cabezas de barangay all through the American regime hailed from these roots.
+During the American occupation (1898–1948), the old Provincia de Calamianes was dissolved and jointly administered with the Island of Paragua as the new province of Palawan.